 - 1. Supplemental insurance (including Medicare supplemental) - 2.
 Stop-loss plans - 3.
 Student health insurance - 4.
 Chiropractic-only, discount, and vision-only insurance - 13.
 Plan Size: Standards for mandatory submission should be broadly specified in statute and clearly defined in regulations, with initial guidance as follows: - 1.
 Exemption for plans below a threshold not to exceed 50,000 covered lives to be defined and overseen by OSHPD with consideration given to feasibility, cost, and value of data procurement, for: - a.
 Combined Medicare Advantage, commercial, and self-insured plans not subject to ERISA - b.
 Dental - 2.
-Given that DHCS will be submitting Medi-Cal data, there is no plan size threshold for Medi-Cal Fee for Service or Managed Care. - 3.
-With consultation between OSHPD and Covered California, all Qualified Health Plans (plans participating in Covered California) are required to submit either directly or through Covered California.
+Given that DHCS will be submitting Medi-Cal data, there is no plan size threshold for Medi-Cal Fee for Service or Managed Care.

-- 14. Frequency: Specific requirements associated with submission should be broadly defined in statute and clearly defined in regulation, with initial guidance as follows: - a. monthly for all core data (claims, encounters, eligibility, and provider files) - b. annually for non-claims-payments data files - 15.
+- 3. With consultation between OSHPD and Covered California, all Qualified Health Plans (plans participating in Covered California) are required to submit either directly or through Covered California. - 14.
+Frequency: Specific requirements associated with submission should be broadly defined in statute and clearly defined in regulation, with initial guidance as follows: - a. monthly for all core data (claims, encounters, eligibility, and provider files) - b. annually for non-claims-payments data files - 15.
 Population: Specific requirements associated with submission should be broadly defined in statute and clearly defined in regulation, with initial guidance as follows: - a. residents of California - 16.
 Voluntary Submitters: The Review Committee recommends that: - a.
 HPD should be statutorily authorized to receive data from voluntary submitters. - b.
 HPD shall develop an appropriate process to encourage voluntary data submission. - 17.
-Data Quality: The HPD Program develop transparent data quality and improvement processes.
+Transparent Data Quality Processes: The HPD Program develop transparent data quality and improvement processes.
 In developing the program, OSHPD shall review and leverage known and effective data improvement processes and experiences. - 18.
-Data Quality: Data quality processes should be applied to each major phase of the HPD data life-cycle, including: - a.
+Data Quality at Each Part of the Life Cycle: Data quality processes should be applied to each major phase of the HPD data life-cycle, including: - a.
 Source data intake - b.
 Data conversion and processing - c.
-Data analysis, reporting, and release
+Data analysis, reporting, and release - 19.
+Stakeholder Access to Data Quality: The Review Committee recommends that the HPD Program provide stakeholders with accessible information on data quality, including: - a.
+Descriptions of processes and methodologies - b.
+Periodic updates on known issues and their implications.